 It’s a little more far-reaching, with bits of “Here Comes the Rain Again”, “Out of Touch”, and “State Trooper” getting tossed into the blender, along with a brief callback to the “I Put a Spell on You” section first improvised at Mackenzie Hall (only the first of these musical inserts was rehearsed; the rest were spontaneous).
 Some of the melodic ideas from the long improv section in that version are revisited here, including another quote from “Rondo Alla Turca”.
-There’s also a whole lot of improvised stuff unique to this performance that I don’t remember ever playing. and the line I forgot to sing in the first verse at Mack Hall doesn’t get dropped this time.
+There’s also a whole lot of improvised stuff unique to this performance that I don’t remember ever playing.
+And the line I forgot to sing in the first verse at Mackenzie Hall doesn’t get dropped this time.

 All I know is, I’m liking it, when I never thought I would — never thought I’d even want to hear it again.
 If for whatever reason I don’t end up ever playing another solo gig, I don’t think this was such a bad note to end on after all.

 Out of great disappointment a mound of focaccia bread sometimes rises, I guess is what I’m trying to say here.

 This is what a MiniDV tape looks like after its casing has been disassembled and the guts pulled out.